CyberReaper00/minserve/README.md

 localhost:1234/folder2/file2
 ```

+If any directory name is entered then minserve will treat it as a page and display the 404 page, since an html file does not exist with that name

 # Features
 - The main reason for MinServe to exist is to provide basic hot-reloading functionality that the default Go server does not provide
     - More functionality will be added with time as seen fit

+- It accepts a port and loads all files (even in subdirectories) to be served to the host site
 - If an `index.html` file is not found then it will give an error and exit
-- It includes an implementation for a custom 404 page which can be updated and customized at will and an example file has been provided
+- It includes an implementation for a custom 404 page `page_not_found` which can be updated and customized at will

-`page_not_found`
-- It looks for the word `index` in the directory for the homepage, if you have any other files named index like `index.js` then minserve will get confused and the webpage will not be able to respond to the servers request
+# Bugs
+- Currently if multiple files have the same name minserve will not be able to recognize which one does what, so it is advised to name things uniquely, for example
+    - other.html, other.css, other.js   | this will not work
+    - other.html, other1.css, other2.js | this will work

 Anything that is not mentioned is not provided or supported by minserve